 Many teachers introduce projects by writing the driving question.
 Others, set parameters and then let students decide for themselves.
 In this example, we’ll focus on changes in the atmosphere and climate.
-Many states have standards on this topic; it’s also part of the United Nations sustainable development goals.
+Many states have standards on this topic; it’s also part of the United Nations Sustainable Development Goals.

 To introduce the project, start with a call to action such as:

 We will learn about the impacts of human activities on the environment.
-We'll also learn about the gases that cause of air pollution, how they cycle through the atmosphere, and their effects on ecosystems.
+We'll also learn about the gases that cause air pollution, how they cycle through the atmosphere, and their effects on ecosystems.
 You will work in teams to create a compelling question about the atmosphere and answer it through a project-based inquiry process.
 Select a topic using standards.

 Be sure your question includes one or more of these topics: